 - Increasing our "core" deposit base.
 We seek to increase our core deposit base, particularly checking accounts.
 Core deposits include all deposit account types except certificates of deposit.
 Core deposits are our least costly source of funds, which improves our interest rate spread, and represent our best opportunity to develop customer relationships that enable us to cross-sell our full complement of products and services.
 Core deposits also contribute non-interest income from account-related fees and services and are generally less sensitive to withdrawal when interest rates fluctuate.
 We have continued our marketing efforts for checking accounts through digital, print, and outdoor advertising channels.
-Core deposits at December 31, 2022 decreased \$24.5 million, or 10.4%, from December 31, 2021 resulting primarily from customers' shifting their deposits into higher-yielding certificates of deposit in the increased interest rate environment.
-In addition, rising inflationary costs further decreased deposit account balances as well as customers seeking higher yields in brokerage money market accounts.
+Core deposits at December 31, 2021 increased \$10.3 million, or 4.5%, from December 31, 2020 as customers have increased their balances in these accounts, we believe, due to the economic uncertainty caused by the Covid-19 pandemic.
 In recent years, we have significantly expanded and improved the products and services we offer our retail and business deposit customers who maintain core deposit accounts and have improved our infrastructure for electronic banking services, including online banking, mobile banking, bill pay, and e-statements.
 The deposit infrastructure we have established can accommodate significant increases in retail and business deposit accounts without additional capital expenditure. - Implementing a managed growth strategy without undue risk.
 We intend to pursue a growth strategy for the foreseeable future, with the goal of improving the profitability of our business through increased net interest income and retail deposit growth.
 Subject to market conditions, we intend to grow our one- to four-family residential fixed-rate, automobile, recreational vehicle, and manufactured home loan portfolios.
 To a lesser extent we intend to grow our commercial real estate and multi-family home loan portfolios. - Remaining a community-oriented institution and relying on high quality service to maintain and build a loyal local customer base.
 We were established in 1870 and have been operating continuously since that time in the northern Finger Lakes region of New York State which is located in the central to northwestern portion of New York State.
 Through the goodwill we have developed over years of providing timely, efficient banking services, we believe that we have been able to attract a solid base of local retail customers on which we hope to continue to build our banking business.